atudz/gorabelframework/README.md

 ## Elixir/Gulp Ready
 Steps on how to install:

-if gulp is not yet installed please do: sudo npm install gulp -g
+if gulp is not yet install in your iMAC please do: sudo npm install gulp -g

 1. npm install gulp --save-dev
 2. npm install laravel-elixir --save